Does Deleting Browser History and Cache Really Delete Traces of My Webmail?

 Now, I don’t want to make it seem easy.
 You can’t just flip a switch and recover these files.

-The information we just covered about your browser cache also applies to webmail.
-(Webmail uses your browser.
-Your browser caches things on your hard drive.
-Thus the email you've just been viewing could in fact be in the cache on your hard drive.)
+This is how it works if you access your email via a web browser.
+Your browser caches things on your hard drive, so the email could be in the cache on your hard drive.
 There’s no separate email storage on your PC when you’re using webmail.

 Really deleting things

-When it comes to deleted files, including things like browser caches and perhaps even history, what’s required is something called a secure delete or a free space wipe.
+When it comes to truly deleting files, including things like browser caches and history, you need a secure delete or a free-space wipe.

-The free space wiper in the free utility CCleaner is one such program.
-Delete a file, wipe the free space, and the file is effectively gone for good.
-If you’re worried about NSA levels of data recovery on the hard drive, you may have to overwrite the free space more than once.
-Free space wipers like CCleaner usually have an option to overwrite the data multiple times.
+Delete a file and wipe the free space, and the file is effectively gone for good.
+If you’re worried about NSA-level data recovery on a magnetic hard drive, you may have to overwrite the free space more than once; Sdelete in particular has an option to specify multiple overwrite passes.

-When it comes to email, on the other hand, there’s really no general rule.
-Outlook’s PST can be compacted to remove all that unused space that was previously occupied by mail that you deleted.
-You'll want to run a free space wiper after having done the compaction to remove the fragments of the PST file that may have been left behind.
+When it comes to email, on the other hand, there’s no general rule.
+Outlook’s PST can be compacted to remove all unused space previously occupied by mail that you deleted.
+Run a free space wiper after compacting to remove fragments of the PST file that may have been left behind.

 Again, for other programs, there’s no general answer.
-It really depends on exactly how the program stores its data, and what it does when you delete something.
+It depends on how the program stores its data and what it does when you delete something.

 Do this